-Asset Basis Rate
+Asset Useful life

-Systems software Straight-line 3 years
+Systems software 3 years

-Telecommunications equipment Straight-line 3 years
+Telecommunications equipment 3 years

-Business equipment Straight-line 3 years
+Business equipment 3 years

-Furniture and fixtures Straight-line 5 years
+Furniture and fixtures 5 years

 (b) Impairment of long-lived assets:

 Long-lived assets, including property, plant and equipment and intangible assets subject to amortization, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability is measured by a comparison of the asset's carrying amount to the estimated undiscounted future cash flows expected to be generated by the asset.
 If the carrying amount of the asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset exceeds the fair value of the asset.
 When quoted market prices are not available, the Company uses the expected future cash flows discounted at a rate commensurate with the risks associated with the recovery of the asset as an estimate of fair value.